dice-group/glisten/README.md

 We then sort the facts after their veracity scores and for each score we then check if the fact is a true fact or a false fact.
 If the fact is a true fact the ROC curve goes up, if it is a false fact the ROC curve goes right.

-Hence if an added target dataset provides some value for a true fact, the true fact should be seen as truer than before by Copaal.
+Hence, if an added target dataset provides some value for a true fact, the true fact should be seen as truer than before by Copaal.
-Thus it ideally goes up in the ranking, and the ROC curve is going up earlier, providing a better AUC score.
+Thus, it ideally goes up in the ranking, and the ROC curve is going up earlier, providing a better AUC score.

 ## CLI usage:

 You can use the shaded jar file provided in the releases to execute a benchmark locally.

-To do this execute the following
+To do this, execute the following

 ```bash
 java -jar glisten-shaded.jar -h